cjgronlund/project-rome/project-rome-docs/includes/android/platform-init.md

 The **UserAccountProvider** is needed to deliver an OAuth 2.0 access token for the current user's access to the Connected Devices Platform.
 It will be called the first time the app is run and upon the expiration of a platform-managed refresh token.

-In an attempt to help developers onboard with the platform more easily, we have provided account provider implementations for Android and iOS.
+In order to help developers onboard with the platform more easily, we have provided account provider implementations for Android and iOS.
 These implementations, found in the [authentication provider sample](https://github.com/Microsoft/project-rome/tree/master/Android/samples/account-provider-sample), can be used to obtain the OAuth 2.0 access token and refresh token for your app.

 In the code below, `getSignInHelper()` references an **MSAAccountProvider**, also initialized below; this provided class implements the **UserAccountProvider** interface, and it facilitates the account-fetching process.